halocore099/Tierlist-bot/docs/SETUP.md

    ```

 3. If you see errors, check:
-   - Is your bot token correct?
+   - Is your bot token correct in `.env`?
-   - Are all channel IDs correct?
+   - Are all channel IDs correct in `config.json`?
-   - Are all role IDs correct?
+   - Are all role IDs correct in `config.json`?
    - Does the bot have the required permissions?

 ## Step 6: Initial Bot Setup (Using Commands)